ogcio/ogcio-ds/govie-frontend/docs/contributing/managing-change.md

 This gives users the option of migrating away from using the deprecated features at their own pace, minimising the amount of work that needs to be done when new major versions are released.

-Features should not be deprecated while they are relied on by other parts of GOV.UK Frontend.
+Features should not be deprecated while they are relied on by other parts of GOV.IE Frontend.

 Deprecations should not be made in patch releases.